lukateg/strength-age/README.md

 -- implement custom question number per lesson
 -- add abort test generating when clicking on the X in the loader -- maybe add sharing tests between user as a social media app

+FUTURE FEATURES:
+- test sharing between users and groups
+- test preview before starting to work on it
+- audio lessons

 # MVP Plan for Teach.me
 ✅ Core Features